terra-money/docs/docs/validator/faq.md

 Delegations are not necessarily bonded.
 Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
 :::

-### What is "self-bond"?
+### What is "self-bonding"?
 How can I increase my "self-bond"?

 The validator operator's "self-bond" refers to the amount of Luna stake delegated to itself.
 You can increase your self-bond by delegating more Luna to your validator account.